dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.GraphicsView> is a graphics canvas on which 2D graphics can be drawn using types from the `Microsoft.Maui.Graphics` namespace.
 For more information about `Microsoft.Maui.Graphics`, see [Graphics](~/user-interface/graphics/index.md).

 <xref:Microsoft.Maui.Controls.GraphicsView> defines the `Drawable` property, of type `IDrawable`, which specifies the content that will be drawn.
-This property is backed by a `BindableProperty`, which means it can be the target of data binding, and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty>, which means it can be the target of data binding, and styled.

 <xref:Microsoft.Maui.Controls.GraphicsView> defines the following events: